Alkanes | Organic Chemistry 1

 - if the first substituent is the same distance from both ends, number the chain to give the second substituent the lower number

-- if numbering the parent chain gives the same numbers from each end of the chain after considering all substituents, assign the lowest number to the first substituent in alphabetical order
+- if numbering the parent chain gives the same numbers from each end of the chain after considering all substituents, assign the lowest number to the first substituent in alphabetical order - Write the name of the alkane as a single word

 - use hyphens to separate the different prefixes, and commas to separate numbers